TosbackCgusBridge-Bot/CGUs-versions/Phonedeck/Privacy Policy.md

 *   Privacy Policy
 *   Imprint

-About Phonedeck

-Phonedeck is the productivity boost for mobile calls – on the road and in the office.
-We work in the edge of CRM and telecommunication technology allowing you to remote control your smartphone.

 Recent Blog Posts

 *   Phonedeck announced the cooperation with Alcatel-Lucent October 9, 2014
 *   Study finds most sales reps are unable to cope with task reporting October 9, 2014
 *   Startup Safary Berlin at Phonedeck September 19, 2014
 *   Phonedeck is hiring – a Software Tester wanted!
 September 2, 2014

-*   Phonedeck Exhibits at Salesforce1 World Tour in Munich July 3, 2014
+Phonedeck Newsletter Email Address\* First Name\* Last Name\* \* = required field About Phonedeck

+Phonedeck is the productivity boost for mobile calls – on the road and in the office.
+We work in the edge of CRM and telecommunication technology allowing you to remote control your smartphone.

 Supported by the EU